 Your 5 year old can’t have a race car–but they can have a Prevelo Alpha Two.
 Shiny, fast, and sporting racing stripes, this 16″ pedal bike inspires speed in kids and envy in adults.
 The Alpha Two is both beautiful and functional, wrapping everything you could ask for in a kids bike into one small, sleek package.

-Prevelo is the new kid on the block in the world of kids bikes.
+Prevelo is still a fairly new kid on the block in the world of kids bikes.
 Fortunately, it won’t take long for the neighborhood to get the word: Prevelo is a top-contender when shopping for a bicycle for your child.

 Prevelo Alpha Two Review in a Nutshell